multiversx/mx-docs/docs/developers/developer-reference/mandos-tests-reference.md

     - `topics` - these are event arguments, provided by the contract.
 Off-chain they are indexed, so that users can search by these topics.
 All topics are currently 32 bytes in length, but this restriction might be lifted in the future.
     - `data` - same as the topics, but this is not indexed, cannot perform searches on data.
 Can be of any length (or sometimes empty).
   - `gas` - here the consumed gas can be checked.
 To ignore this check, set to `“*”`
-  - `refund` - some operations, like freeing up storage actually give ERD back to the caller.
+  - `refund` - some operations, like freeing up storage actually gives eGLD back to the caller.
 To ignore this check, set to `“*”`

 ## **Step type: `scQuery`**